Abhishekkale93/Tableau-Sales-Project/README.md

 - `Tableau Sales Project.twbx` – Packaged Tableau workbook (includes data and dashboards).
 - `Tableau Sales Project.twb` – XML version of the workbook (for source control or advanced editing).
 - `README.md` – Project documentation and usage instructions.
-- `images/` – Folder with dashboard screenshots.

-> ⚠️ Note: Actual data is pulled from a MySQL database and is not included for privacy and security reasons.

 ---